-There are many terms and concepts related to breaking an alcohol dependency.
-It can sometimes be hard to know what people mean when they refer to rehab, sobriety, being “on the wagon,” or detox.
+There are many concepts related to breaking a dependence on alcohol.
+It can sometimes be hard to know what people mean when they refer to rehab, sobriety, being “on the wagon,” or alcohol detox.

 The Experience of Alcohol Detox

-A person needs detox (and may be hit by withdrawals) if he or she has gone beyond simply “partying hard”, and has subsequently developed a tolerance.
-Becker (2008) recognizes tolerance of alcohol as follows; having to drink more and more to feel the pleasurable effects, and getting less of the pleasant or uninhibited sensations from a particular amount of alcohol.
-Tolerance indicates a need to detox as soon as possible.
+A person needs detox (and may be hit by withdrawals) if he or she has gone beyond simply “partying hard”, subsequently developing a tolerance.
+Becker recognizes tolerance of alcohol as follows: having to drink more and more to feel the pleasurable effects, and getting less of the pleasant or uninhibited sensations from a particular amount of alcohol.
+Tolerance indicates a need to detox as soon as possible.2

-When a person has reached the point at which s/he knows it is time to quit, s/he is susceptible to withdrawals.
+When a person has reached the point when she or he knows it is time to quit, she or he is susceptible to withdrawal symptoms.

-One of the main components of a detox program is to help a person through withdrawals.
-Let’s discuss how exactly withdrawals work.
+One of the main parts of an alcohol detox program is to help a person through withdrawals.
+So, how do withdrawals work?.

-The blissful and excited feelings one gets from alcohol are caused by changes in our brain’s chemistry.
-Alcohol itself mediates, potentiates, and increases the release of a number of neurotransmitters (or chemicals in the brain) which create pleasurable, sedative or disinhibited effects (McIntosh & Chick, 2004).
-These chemicals include:
+The blissful and excited feelings one gets from alcohol are caused by changes in the brain’s chemistry.
+Alcohol itself mediates, potentiates, and increases the release of a number of neurotransmitters (or chemicals in the brain) which create pleasurable, sedative, or disinhibited effects.3

-However, when a person stops drinking for an extended period of time, brain chemistry is thrown into chaos.
+However, when a person stops drinking for an extended period of time and starts an alcohol detox, brain chemistry is thrown into chaos.
 Cells die, and the inhibitory function of alcohol via GABA is erased.
 Alcohol also usually inhibits the NMDA receptors and, without this inhibitory function, the brain goes into a sort of panic.
-An excitatory neurotransmitter known as glutamate increases from disinhibition of the receptors, as does the overall sympathetic activity (McIntosh & Chick, 2004).
+An excitatory neurotransmitter known as glutamate increases from disinhibition of the receptors, as does the overall sympathetic activity.3

-The end result is a list of symptoms one associates with withdrawals.
+The end result is a list of symptoms associated with withdrawals.
 These include sweating, an increase in blood pressure and an increase in heart rate.
-Essentially, the “fight or flight” mechanism has been triggered (McIntosh & Chick, 2004).
-Please read our article on alcohol detox for more information on alcohol withdrawals.
+Essentially, the “fight or flight” mechanism has been triggered.3 Please read our article on alcohol detox for more information on alcohol withdrawals.

-Withdrawals also include non-specific signs and symptoms such as headaches and nausea.
-However, dangerous symptoms include seizures as well as the infamous complication known as delirium tremens (or DTs).
-Delirium tremens is due to abrupt dysregulation of brain neurotransmitters and hyperactivity of the sympathetic nervous system, resulting in seizures, hallucinations, profound confusion and even death (Mehta, Prabhu, Swamy, Dhaliwal & Prasad, 2004).
+Withdrawals due to alcohol detox can also include non-specific signs and symptoms such as headaches and nausea.
+However, dangerous symptoms can include seizures, as well as an infamous complication known as delirium tremens (or DTs).
+Delirium tremens is due to abrupt dysregulation of brain neurotransmitters and hyperactivity of the sympathetic nervous system, resulting in seizures, hallucinations, profound confusion, and even death.4

 One jerk reflex that many alcohol-dependent users have, when suffering from withdrawals, is to start drinking to make the pain go away.
 This is reason enough to justify checking into a rehabilitation program to detox from alcohol as opposed to going alone.
-Furthermore, because the symptoms of alcohol withdrawal present an obvious danger, and can sometimes be life-threatening, it’s important to have professional help during this crucial time.
-The peak incidence for seizures is usually within 3 days (but occurring most commonly between 12–48 hours) and around 72 hours for delirium tremens (McIntosh & Chick, 2004).
+Furthermore, because the symptoms of alcohol withdrawal present a clear and sometimes life-threatening danger, it’s important to have professional help during this crucial time.
+The peak incidence for seizures is usually within 3 days (but occurring most commonly between 12–48 hours) and around 72 hours for delirium tremens.3

 Detoxing in a Facility